-USOPC AND ITS VENDORS, MAKE NO WARRANTIES, EXPRESS OR IMPLIED, GUARANTEES OR CONDITIONS WITH RESPECT TO YOUR USE OF THE PORTAL.
+USOPC, AND OUR VENDORS, MAKE NO WARRANTIES, EXPRESS OR IMPLIED, GUARANTEES OR CONDITIONS WITH RESPECT TO YOUR USE OF THE PORTAL.
 YOU UNDERSTAND THAT USE OF THE PORTAL IS AT YOUR OWN RISK AND THAT WE PROVIDE THE PORTAL ON AN "AS IS" BASIS "WITH ALL FAULTS" AND "AS AVAILABLE."
 YOU BEAR THE ENTIRE RISK OF USING THE PORTAL.
 USOPC DOESN'T GUARANTEE THE ACCURACY OR TIMELINESS OF INFORMATION AVAILABLE ON THE PORTAL, NOR DOES IT GUARANTY ANY RESULTS FROM ITS USE.
 WITHOUT LIMITING THE FOREGOING, USOPC SHALL HAVE NO LIABILITY FOR THE REJECTION OR APPROVAL OF A SUBMISSION.
 TO THE EXTENT PERMITTED UNDER YOUR LOCAL LAW, WE EXCLUDE ANY IMPLIED WARRANTIES, INCLUDING FOR MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE, WORKMANLIKE EFFORT, AND NON-INFRINGEMENT.
 YOU MAY HAVE CERTAIN RIGHTS UNDER YOUR LOCAL LAW.
 NOTHING IN THESE TERMS IS INTENDED TO AFFECT THOSE RIGHTS, IF THEY ARE APPLICABLE.
 YOU ACKNOWLEDGE THAT COMPUTER AND TELECOMMUNICATIONS SYSTEMS ARE NOT FAULT-FREE AND OCCASIONAL PERIODS OF DOWNTIME OCCUR.
 WE DO NOT GUARANTEE THE SERVICES WILL BE UNINTERRUPTED, TIMELY, SECURE, OR ERROR-FREE OR THAT CONTENT LOSS OR DISCLOSURE WON'T OCCUR, NOR DO WE GUARANTEE ANY CONNECTION TO OR TRANSMISSION FROM THE COMPUTER NETWORKS.

 b.
 Limitation of Liability.

-EXCLUDING ANY INDEMNITY OBLIGATIONS OR DAMAGES THAT RESULT FROM INTENTIONAL MISCONDUCT, NEITHER WE NOR YOU WILL BE LIABLE FOR LOST PROFITS OR REVENUES, OR OTHER CONSEQUENTIAL, SPECIAL, INDIRECT OR INCIDENTAL DAMAGES, WHETHER ARISING IN CONTRACT, TORT, INCLUDING NEGLIGENCE, WARRANTY, STRICT LIABILITY OR OTHERWISE, EVEN IF WE OR YOU HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-NOTWITHSTANDING ANYTHING IN THESE TERMS TO THE CONTRARY, THE SOLE REMEDY AVAILABLE TO APS OR ATHLETE FOR A BREACH OF THESE TERMS AND/OR FOR ANY CLAIMS ARISING OUT OF APPROVAL OR REJECTION OF A RULE 40 SUBMISSION SHALL BE $50.00.
+EXCLUDING ANY INDEMNITY OBLIGATIONS OR DAMAGES THAT RESULT FROM INTENTIONAL MISCONDUCT, NEITHER OF THE PARTIES WILL BE LIABLE FOR LOST PROFITS OR OTHER CONSEQUENTIAL, SPECIAL, INDIRECT OR INCIDENTAL DAMAGES, WHETHER ARISING IN CONTRACT, TORT, INCLUDING NEGLIGENCE, WARRANTY, STRICT LIABILITY OR OTHERWISE, EVEN IF IT HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+NOTWITHSTANDING ANYTHING IN THESE TERMS TO THE CONTRARY, THE SOLE REMEDY AVAILABLE TO APS OR ATHLETE FOR A BREACH OF THESE TERMS AND/OR FOR ANY CLAIMS ARISING OUT OF APPROVAL OR REJECTION OF A RULE 40 PERMISSION SHALL BE $50.00.

-Each of APS and Athlete will indemnify, defend and hold USOPC, its officers, directors, employees, agents and volunteers, harmless from and against any and all claims, suits, actions, damages, liabilities, judgments, losses, assessments, interest charges, penalties, costs and expenses (including, attorney’s fees and disbursements) arising out of or relating to APS’s or Athlete’s use of the Portal and any Rule 40-related submission.
+You will indemnify, defend and hold USOPC, its officers, directors, employees, agents and volunteers, harmless from and against any and all claims, suits, actions, damages, liabilities, judgments, losses, assessments, interest charges, penalties, costs and expenses (including, attorney’s fees and disbursements) arising out of or relating to APS’s or Athlete’s acts and omissions hereunder.

 7. Proprietary Rights.